M31-Capital/Investment_Theses/english/Render (RNDR).md

 * Huge influx of users towards Metaverses and gaming.
 * Already existing user base of Octane Core engine.
 * GPU growth is exponential – expected market size to be $200bn in the next 5 years.
+* The Ethereum Merge is will occur around the month of September 2022.
+This will mean that lots of Ethereum PoW mining equipment (CPU processing power) will be unprofitable, and will need to be redirected elsewhere.
+We believe mining RNDR will be one of the chosen destinations.
+* The current network is still in a transition phase, and nodes and users that can access the network are currently capped.
+Once the network completes its transition state, we should see a larger number of users onboarded that will significantly boost revenues.

 ## CODE AUDITS